Dynamical Regimes of Finite-Length Transmission Lines in Circuit Quantum Electrodynamics: Qubit time evolution

-Near this curve, the local spectral profile sampled by the qubit becomes least favorable to revivals of distinguishability, leading to a strong suppression of the BLP measure.
+and shown in Fig.~\ref{fig:LongLineContinuum} (a) with a dashed red curve.
+Near this curve, the local spectral profile sampled by the qubit leads to a strong suppression of the BLP measure (see Appendix \ref{sec:BLP}).
 In this sense, a Markovian region emerges inside a broader non-Markovian domain.
-We verified that this behavior is also qualitatively consistent with the dynamics obtained from the second-order time-convolutionless master equation for the same system.

 Finally, for large values of both $\gammaONEq/\omega_q$ and $k_\mathrm{B}T/\hbar\omega_q$, the non-Markovianity measure becomes negligibly small.
-This is consistent with the broadband, short-memory limit of the environment, where a time-local Markovian description provides an accurate approximation of the reduced qubit dynamics.
+This is consistent with the broadband, short-memory regime of the bosonic bath, for which a time-local Markovian description provides an accurate approximation of the reduced qubit dynamics.